zcvele/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/integrate-with-exchange-server/oauth-with-online-and-on-premises.md

 [System.IO.File]::WriteAllBytes($CertFile, $certBytes)
 ```

-In Exchange PowerShell in your on-premises Exchange organization, run the PowerShell script that you just created.
+In Exchange PowerShell in your on-premises Exchange organization, run the PowerShell script that you created.
 For example: `.\ExportAuthCert.ps1`

 <a name='step-5-upload-the-on-premises-authorization-certificate-to-azure-active-directory-acs'></a>